thimpat/analogger/README.md

 You can take a screenshot via the "html-to-image" plugin (integrated in the module).

-> **"html-to-image"** is an external npm package that this module uses to take screenshots.
+> **"html-to-image"** is an external npm package this module uses to take screenshots.

 <br/>